ayushgupta9198/Cartoonist-Effect/README.md

 Hence , code notebook is uploaded here , all you need to do is to run the cell one by one which generates results at final step.

+Secondly in this you will also find the toonify effect all you need to do is again run the sell one by one , here this code is only applicable on face.

 Thanks